lorenzo-schiavon/lorenzo-schiavon.github.io/_pages/about.md

   - /about.html
 ---
 <font style="font-size:17px">
-I am a PhD student in Statistical Sciences at the University of Padova and a fellow of the Science and Management MBA program at the Collège des Ingènieurs Italia.
+I am a Postdoctoral Research fellow at the Department of Statistical Sciences of University of Padova and a fellow of the Science and Management MBA program at the Collège des Ingènieurs Italia.
 </font>

 <br>